You are now in the main content area

 The Discrimination and Harassment Prevention Procedures, which govern how the policy is applied, follow principles of fairness, due process and trauma-informed practices for all parties involved in the human rights complaint resolution process at TMU.

 While the DHPP procedures were revised in 2021, it has been 13 years since the policy was updated.
-TMU is committed to EDI and human rights and is moving forward with a comprehensive review conducted by Human Rights Services within the OVPECI that will begin in the Fall 2024 and is expected to continue through the spring of 2025.
+TMU is committed to equity, diversity, inclusion and human rights and is moving forward with a comprehensive review conducted by Human Rights Services within the OVPECI that began in fall of 2024 and will continue through the spring of 2025.
 The primary goal is to update both the policy and its procedures to ensure we continue supporting our community’s needs and producing and sustaining a human rights culture at TMU.

 Human Rights Services offers human rights expertise to students, faculty and staff by providing proactive advice and consultation on human rights issues and delivering human rights-focused education and training across the university.